larsjanssen6/underconstruction/README.md

 ```

-This package is fully customizable this is the content of the published config file `under-construction.php`:
+This package is fully customizable.
+This is the content of the published config file `under-construction.php`:

 ```php
 return [